djplaner/blog/docs/2014/02/02/moodle-activity-viewer-mav-and-the-promise-for-bricolage/index.md

 tags:
 - mav
 template: blog-post.html
-title: '"#moodle Activity Viewer (MAV) and the promise for bricolage"'
+title: '#moodle Activity Viewer (MAV) and the promise for bricolage'
 type: post
 ---
 I've spent the last few days - on and off - getting [the Moodle Activity Viewer](http://damosworld.wordpress.com/2013/08/30/the-moodle-activity-viewer-mav-heatmaps-of-student-activity/) installed on my local Moodle instance.
 There were two main reasons for doing this